Becoming Logan and Gard

 Life in Lincoln County

-William’s actions until the end of the Revolutionary war (3 September 1783) are not known.
-Though there is a record of an ensign William Logan in the Virginia Milita in 1782[xxv].
-We do know that during this time St. Asaph was becoming more established as a community with his brothers Benjamin and John being appointed justices of the peace for the Lincoln County court.
+After the war, Lincoln County established itself as a community.
+William’s brothers Benjamin and John were both appointed justices of the peace for the Lincoln County court.
 Benjamin also provided 10 acres of his land to build the courthouse in St. Asaph.
-It was used until 1787 when it moved into the town of Stanford.[xxvi]
-In another sign of progress, in 1790 thanks to a land donation from Mary Briggs (Logan) a small log Presbyterian church was built.[xxvii]
+It was used until 1787 when it moved into the town of Stanford.[xxv]
+In another sign of progress, in 1790 thanks to a land donation from Mary Briggs (Logan) a small log Presbyterian church was built.[xxvi]

-In the meantime, the community continued to develop as shown in a 1783 court order for William Logan to “view and report to the next Court the nearest and most convenient way for a Road to be opened”.
+William was also involved in the community.
+In 1783 court ordered William Logan to “view and report to the next Court the nearest and most convenient way for a Road to be opened”.
 This road was from the Licking River to St. Asaph.
-To better understand William’s activities, we turn to his will.[1]
-From this, we know that he had 9 Children, Margaret, Hugh, James, William (jr), Benjamin, Jean, Nancy, Jerusha and Catherine.
-He also cultivated his land given his possession of “farming utensils, with six head of milk cows, with my steer, also all my sheep and hogs, and my two work horses.”
-He appeared to have saved up some cash giving away 750 pounds which would be worth well over $25,000 today.
-[2]
+To better understand William’s activities, we turn to his will.[3]
+He was a farmer who did well.
+By the time he passed he had enough to give away his farming utensils, six head of milk cows, a steer, sheep, hogs, and two work horses.
+He appeared to have saved up some cash giving away 750 pounds which would be worth well over $25,000 today.[4]

 Open questions